In this guide:

 - Use high-pressure tactics.
 Common tactics include offering a "last-chance deal" or appealing to your emotions.
-You should take your time when making a decision to buy insurance and base the decision on your financial needs.
+Take your time when buying insurance and base the decision on your financial needs.

 - Urge you to cash in an existing annuity or life insurance policy to buy a new annuity, life insurance policy, or other investment.
 Annuities and life insurance are generally worth more the longer you keep them.
-Changing to a new annuity or policy can usually cause you to lose money over the first three to five years.
+Changing to a new annuity or policy during the first three to five years can cause you to lose money.

 - Claim to be from Medicare, Social Security, or another government agency.
 The government doesn't sell insurance.
 Agents who say they're with the government are breaking the law.

-Businesses with risks that are hard to insure and small businesses that have trouble affording coverage can be vulnerable to insurance fraud.
+Businesses with risks that are hard to insure and small businesses with trouble affording coverage can be vulnerable to insurance fraud.

 Unlicensed companies often try to sell fraudulent insurance policies to businesses.
 An unlicensed insurance company might say that it's associated with a trade union, trust, or multiple employer welfare agreement (MEWA).
-MEWAs are organizations that allow small companies to pool their resources to purchase inexpensive health plans.
-Like insurance companies, MEWAs must be licensed to legally do business in Texas.
+MEWAs are groups that allow small companies to pool their resources to buy inexpensive health plans.
+Like insurance companies, MEWAs must be licensed to do business in Texas.

-A fraudulent company might also say its plan is exempt from state regulation because it's a self-funded or ERISA plan.
-ERISA plans are plans authorized by the federal Employee Retirement Income Security Act.
-While it's true that ERISA plans are exempt from most state laws, businesses and organizations create them to cover only their own employees or members.
-Your business will almost never be sold a valid ERISA plan from an outside company or agent.
+An unlicensed insurance company might also say a plan is exempt from state regulation because it's a self-funded or ERISA plan.
+ERISA plans are authorized by the federal Employee Retirement Income Security Act.
+While ERISA plans are exempt from most state laws, businesses and organizations create them to cover only their own employees or members.
+Your business will seldom be sold a valid ERISA plan from an outside company or agent.

-Unlicensed insurance company might also try to sell the following types of polices:
+Unlicensed insurance companies might also try to sell these polices: